 With a Premium membership, you may make edits, save it in PDF format or as a Word file, or print it.
 In order to turn your PoA into a true legal document, you need to sign it.
 You should provide a final copy of your fully signed document to your agent(s) and care providers.

 Does a Medical Power of Attorney need to be notarized, witnessed, and/or recorded in Georgia?

 The rules will be different in each state; however, in Georgia, your document must be signed by two witnesses.
 Witnesses cannot be anyone who is directly involved in your health care.
 Heirs and beneficiaries are excluded, as well.
 Finally, as a general rule, witnesses will need to be over 18 years old, and no witness should also be your PoA agent.

-See Georgia Healthcare Power of Attorney law: Title 31, Chapter 32
+See Georgia Medical/Healthcare Power of Attorney law: Title 31, Chapter 32